yt-dlp/yt-dlp/README.md

     --list-extractors               List all supported extractors and exit --extractor-descriptions        Output descriptions of all supported
                                     extractors and exit
-    --use-extractors, --ies NAMES   Extractor names to use separated by commas.
+    --use-extractors NAMES          Extractor names to use separated by commas.
                                     You can also use regexes, "all", "default" and "end" (end URL matching); e.g. --ies "holodex.*,end,youtube".
 Prefix the name
                                     with a "-" to exclude it, e.g. --ies default,-generic.
 Use --list-extractors for
-                                    a list of available extractor names
-    --default-search PREFIX         Use this prefix for unqualified URLs.
+                                    a list of extractor names.
+(Alias: --ies) --default-search PREFIX         Use this prefix for unqualified URLs.
 E.g.
                                     "gvsearch2:python" downloads two videos from
                                     google videos for the search term "python".